Cash flow management: 5 rules for small businesses

 What is the main objective of managing cash flow?

-The main objective of managing cash flow is to ensure your business has enough money to cover day-to-day expenses, like paying staff and suppliers, while planning ahead for growth or unexpected costs.
+The main objective is to ensure your business has enough cash to cover daily expenses and plan for growth.
+This means paying staff and suppliers on time while preparing for unexpected costs.

 What is an example of cash flow management?

-An example of cash flow management is creating a monthly cash flow forecast to track when money is coming in from customers and going out for things like rent, wages, or inventory—so you can spot and fix potential shortfalls before they happen.
+A common example is creating a monthly cash flow forecast.
+This tracks when money comes in from customers and when it goes out for rent, wages, or inventory, helping you plan ahead effectively.

 Disclaimer